-3. Summary of the data collection process in the case of Results Indicator Data
+2.3 Summary of the RI data collection process for Smallholders

 - 1. All farmers participating in the Better Cotton programme record data in their Farmer Field Books or other data management system from the beginning of each season. - 2.
-Better Cotton randomly selects 10% of the total number of Learning Groups (LG) from each Producer Unit (PU) for an average sized PU of 3,500 farmers, with at least 35 farmers per LG (Note: for PUs with a significantly different population size and/or less farmers per LG, a greater sample of LGs or farmers may be required). - 3.
+Better Cotton randomly selects 9 Better Cotton farmers, and 1 Lead Farmer from Learning Groups (LG) from each Producer Unit (PU) until the required sample size is met (using a 95% confidence level and confidence interval of 10). - 3.
 Four (4) weeks after the receipt of the Farmer Lists, Better Cotton informs Producer Units of the Learning Groups selected. - 4.
-Each Producer Unit informs the selected Learning Groups that Results Indicator Data is to be collected.

-- 5. The selected Learning Groups each collect data from all farmers in their groups and submit compiled reports to the Producer Unit. - 6.
-The remaining Learning Groups submit Results Indicator Data for the lead farmer (the fixed sample) in their groups. - 7.
-Only for new countries with less than five years under Better Cotton programme: Each Producer Unit collects Results Indicator Data from 100 control farmers (farmers in the area with similar living conditions who use conventional cotton production methods).
+Each Producer Unit informs the selected Learning Groups that Results Indicator Data is to be collected. - 5.
+The selected Learning Groups each collect data from all farmers in their groups and submit compiled reports to the Producer Unit. - 6.
+The remaining Learning Groups submit Results Indicator Data for the lead farmer (the fixed sample) in their groups.